fmontada/jeff-code-example/README.md

 `/auth0`

 I worked on this project for over six months.
-The goal of this project was to replace the Shopify IPD with Auth0 IPD so we could own the user data.
+The goal of this project was to replace the Shopify IDP with Auth0 IDP so we could own the user data.
 Instead of users login into Shopify, users could log in to our own IDP services, and owning the Authentication/Authorization was what we considered as the first step to start building User Profile Feature to help with the business retention.
 I wrote 90% of the `js/src/*.js`.
 Those are Auth0 Rules; basically,